Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 \subsubsection{Point-wise bounds}

-To prove point-wise bounds on the scalar field and the charge, we need two essential ingredients : the weighted energy decay of step \ref{5O} and a point-wise estimate on a fixed light cone of the form $|D_v \psi|(u_0(R),v) \lesssim v^{-\omega}$ for some $\omega>0$.
+To prove point-wise bounds on the scalar field and the charge, we need two essential ingredients: the weighted energy decay of step \ref{5O} and a point-wise estimate $|D_v \psi|(u_0(R),v) \lesssim v^{-\omega}$ on a fixed light cone, for some $\omega>0$.

 The latter comes from the point-wise decay of the scalar field Cauchy data, that implies consistent point-wise bounds in the past of a fixed forward light cone, c.f.\ section \ref{CauchyCharac}.
 We then use the former to ``initiate'' some decay estimate for $\phi$.
 For this we essentially use Cauchy-Schwarz under the form $r^{\frac{1}{2}} |\phi| \lesssim E(u) \lesssim u^{-p}$, for the maximum $p$ in the $r^p$ hierarchy.